What Can Emby, Kodi and Plex Media Servers Do for You?

 Step 2: Run and Configure Your Media Server

 1. Identify your media folders: Your media server needs to know where to look for your media files, whether they’re films, TV shows, or music.
-You’ll be asked to identify the folders where they reside, whether it’s on your computer or network storage.
+You’ll be asked to identify the folders where they reside, whether on your computer or network storage.

 5. Leave your media server running: You may not need your computer or your Emby, Kodi, or Plex media server at night, which means shutting down your hardware.
 Any other time you want to be able to stream your media library, you’ll want to make sure you leave your media server application running in the background.